radiantlogic-v8/documentation-eoc/documentation/environments/applications/backup-and-restore/backup-restore-overview.md

 Each backup has an **Options** (**...**) menu that allows you to either **Download** a backup or **Delete** the backup.
 Selecting **Download** will download the configuration file of that backup to your system.
 You will need a downloaded copy of the backup to [restore](../environment-overview/create-environments#advanced-setup) the environment if needed.
 Selecting **Delete** will permanently delete the backup.

+Note that if you use this backup to restore the application in a new environment, the [endpoint URLs](../endpoints-overview.md) of the application will be different than that of the original application.

 ![image description](Media/backup-options.png)

 <!-- The workflow to restore a backup can also be initiated by selecting the **Restore** button.
 For more information on restoring backups, see the [restore a backup](restore-backup.md) guide.